rusticbison/website/_posts/2017-06-12-hamburger-today.md

 ---
 layout: post
-title: I’ll gladly pay you fiat (not crypto) currency tomorrow for a hamburger today.
+title: I’ll gladly pay you fiat (not crypto) tomorrow for a hamburger today.
 ---